Anatomy Is Destiny

 Anatomy Is Destiny is the third full-length album by American death metal band Exhumed.
 The album is regarded as Exhumed's "most critically acclaimed" album.
-The title of the album is taken from a quote by Sigmund Freud.
+The title of the album is taken from a well-known quote by Sigmund Freud.
 The only album to feature Bud Burke on bass before switching to guitar on Necrocracy.
 The last album to feature guitarist Mike Beams and drummer Col Jones.

 Track listing

 All songs written by Matt Harvey, except where noted.